 - 2 Hard Boiled Eggs

-- Sliced Serrano Ham or Prosciutto
+- Diced Serrano Ham or any other cured ham, such as Prosciutto

 - Scald the tomatoes: Put a large pot of salted water on the stove and bring to a boil.
 Cut a small cross in the bottom of each tomato.
 When the water is boiling add the tomatoes for 30-60 seconds.
 Remove immediately and place in a cold water bath (a bowl filled with ice and cold water).
 The skin will peel right off of the tomatoes.